icegoat9/picohaven2/README.md

 **XP / Leveling Up**

 You gain XP for winning scenarios, as well as for killing enemies and using burned cards, even if you fail the scenario.
-When you accrue enough to level up, you get to swap in one of two new cards to your deck, as well as upgrade your attack modifier deck (which starts the game evenly balanced with + and - modifiers).
+When you accrue enough to level up, you get to swap in one of two new cards to your deck, as well as upgrade your attack modifier deck.

 **Long Rest action**